dgraph-io/dgraph/wiki/content/graphql/mutations/deep.md

     name = "Deep"
 +++

-Mutations also allows to perform deep mutation at multiple levels.
-Deep mutations do not alter linked objects, but they can add deeply-nested new or existing objects.
+Mutations also let you perform deep mutations at multiple levels.
+Deep mutations do not alter linked objects, but they can add deeply-nested new objects or link to existing objects.
 To update an existing nested object, use the update mutation for its type.

 We use the following schema to demonstrate some examples.